• Department of Islamic Law @Faculty of Law

 Google Scholar

-We are proud to feature another distinguished scholar of ABU named Prof. Grace Iyeghe-Erakpotobor, Professor of Animal Science at Ahmadu Bello University Zaria who, as at the last check, had not less than 395 citations with (h-Index score of 10 and i10-Index score of 12) credited to her research works as documented on Google Scholar.
+We are proud to feature another distinguished scholar of ABU named Prof. Maryam Aminu, Professor of Virology at Ahmadu Bello University Zaria who, as at the last check, had not less than 1,202 citations with (h-Index score of 19 and i10-Index score of 31) credited to her research works as documented on Google Scholar.

-The featured scholar’s areas of interest/specialization include Animal Nutrition and Physiology
+The featured scholar’s areas of interest/specialization include Microbiology-Virology

 Citations Chart